decretist/Dissertation/Chapter1/chapter1.md

 one Mengho, a resident of Bologna who was hanged in December 1299 after having been tortured into confessing to the theft of some bolts of fabric.
-There was not in 1299, nor is there now, much doubt as to Mengho's guilt -- a search of his place of residence was carried out during the course of the investigation into the crime, and he was found to be in possession of the stolen goods, a state of affairs that he was unable to credibly explain.
+There was not in 1299, nor is there now, much doubt as to Mengho's guilt -- a search of his residence was carried out during the course of the investigation into the crime and he was found to be in possession of the stolen goods, a state of affairs that he was unable to credibly explain.
 Neither can it be seriously doubted that Mengho's case was conducted according to the due process standards prevailing in that time and place.
-Full proof necessary to convict a criminal defendant (*reus*) under Roman law required either a confession or the testimony of two witnesses, testimony unlikely to be forthcoming in the case of a crime of stealth committed at night such as Mengho's.
-In the absence of a voluntary confession or witness testimony, torture of the defendant in order to obtain an involuntary confession was simply the next routine step of due process.
+Full proof necessary to convict a criminal defendant (*reus*) under Roman law required either a confession or the testimony of two witnesses, testimony unlikely to be forthcoming in the case of a crime, such as Mengho's, of stealth committed at night.
+In the absence of a voluntary confession or testimony of witnesses, torture of the defendant in order to obtain an involuntary confession was simply the next routine step of due process.
 Indeed, Hermann Kantorowicz (†1940) brought the story of Mengho to the attention of medieval legal